vhscom/hyperdrive/README.md

 > - **Customer Collaboration** over Contract Negotiation, and
 > - **Responding to Change** over Following a Plan

-And, most importantly, always proceed with authenticity. :saxophone:
+But most importantly, always proceed with authenticity. :saxophone:

 ### Issues